cyxx/hulabee/README.md

 name="Hulabee.ESauce.Engine"
 ```

+This repository contains :

+* a version of [whisk.dll](https://www.dropbox.com/s/pey60eh8rnqftnm/whisk.dll?dl=0) to enable VM opcodes tracing
-This repository contains some code to extract the assets from .pan files.
+* some scripts to extract and convert assets from .pan files

-The 'pan_decoder' has been tested with the following games :
+The `pan_decoder` has been tested with the following games :

 * [Sonny's Race for Chocolatey Taste](http://www.mobygames.com/game/sonnys-race-for-chocolatey-taste)
 * [Moop and Dreadly in the Treasure on Bing Bong Island](http://www.mobygames.com/game/moop-and-dreadly-in-the-treasure-on-bing-bong-island)